 Beware of increasing the number of meals too suddenly, as this could lead to an increase in body fat.

-That's where protein powders come in, like whey, a whey protein that is becoming a very interesting dietary supplement, especially for convenience or when access to complete protein sources is limited.
+This is where protein powders come in, such as whey, a milk protein that is becoming a very popular dietary supplement, especially for convenience or when access to complete protein sources is limited.

 Before, during and after training: how to choose?